Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-For purely magnetic dipoles, Eq.~(\ref{eq:SpinPirani}), for the spin evolution under Mathisson-Pirani condition, simplifies to: or, equivalently: where $a^{\alpha}\equiv DU^{\alpha}/d\tau$ denotes the acceleration, and \textbf{$B^{\beta}$} is the magnetic field \emph{as measured by the test particle}.
-The first term in (\ref{eq:EqSpinVector}) embodies the Thomas precession; these equations tell us that, in the absence of electromagnetic field, $S^{\alpha}$ undergoes Fermi-Walker transport.
-The second term is a covariant form for the familiar torque $\tau=\vec{\mu}\times\vec{B}$ causing the Larmor precession of a magnetic dipole under the influence of a magnetic field; such precession is generically described by Eq.~(\ref{eq:EqSpinFermi}).
+where \textbf{$B^{\beta}$} is the magnetic field \emph{as measured by the test particle}.
+The first term in (\ref{eq:EqSpinVector}) embodies the Thomas precession.
+The second term is a covariant form for the familiar torque $\tau=\vec{\mu}\times\vec{B}$ causing the Larmor precession of a magnetic dipole under a magnetic field.

-Consider now an orthonormal frame $e_{\hat{\alpha}}$ carried by an observer of 4-velocity $U^{\alpha}$, such that $U=e_{\hat{0}}$, comoving with the test particle.
+Consider now an orthonormal frame $\mathbf{e_{\hat{\alpha}}}$ carried by an observer of 4-velocity $U^{\alpha}$, such that $\mathbf{U}=\mathbf{e}_{\hat{0}}$, comoving with the test particle.
 In such frame, $S^{\hat{0}}=0$ and $U^{\hat{\alpha}}=\delta_{\hat{0}}^{\hat{\alpha}}$, and equation (\ref{eq:EqSpinVector}) reduces to (see \cite{PaperAnalogies}):